Juniper/libslax/doc/distribution.rst

 ::

   Usage: slaxproc [mode] [options] [script] [files]
     Modes:
         --check OR -c: check syntax and content for a SLAX script --format OR -F: format (pretty print) a SLAX script
         --json-to-xml: Turn JSON data into XML
         --run OR -r: run a SLAX script (the default mode)
         --show-select: show XPath selection from the input document
         --show-variable: show contents of a global variable --slax-to-xslt OR -x: turn SLAX into XSLT
         --xml-to-json: turn XML into JSON
+        --xml-to-yaml: turn XML into YAML
         --xpath <xpath> OR -X <xpath>: select XPath data from input --xslt-to-slax OR -s: turn XSLT into SLAX

     Options:
         --debug OR -d: enable the SLAX/XSLT debugger --empty OR -E: give an empty document for input --encoding <name>: specifies the input document encoding --exslt OR -e: enable the EXSLT library --expression <expr>: convert an expression
         --help OR -h: display this help message
         --html OR -H: Parse input data as HTML
-    --ignore-arguments: Do not process any further arguments --include <dir> OR -I <dir>: search dir for includes/imports --indent OR -g: indent output ala output-method/indent --indent-width <num>: Number of spaces to indent (for --format) --input <file> OR -i <file>: take input from the given file
+        --ignore-arguments: Do not process any further arguments --include <dir> OR -I <dir>: search directory for includes/imports --indent OR -g: indent output ala output-method/indent --indent-width <num>: Number of spaces to indent (for --format) --input <file> OR -i <file>: take input from the given file
         --json-tagging: tag json-style input with the 'json' attribute
         --keep-text: mini-templates should not discard text
-    --lib <dir> OR -L <dir>: search dir for extension libraries --log <file>: use given log file
+        --lib <dir> OR -L <dir>: search directory for extension libraries --log <file>: use given log file
-    --mini-template <code> OR -m <code>: wrap template code in script --name <file> OR -n <file>: read the script from the given file
+        --mini-template <code> OR -m <code>: wrap template code in a script --name <file> OR -n <file>: read the script from the given file
+        --no-json-types: do not insert 'type' attribute for --json-to-xml
         --no-randomize: do not initialize the random number generator
-    --no-tty: Do not use tty for sdb and other input needs
-    --no-json-types: do not insert 'type' attribute for --json-to-xml --output <file> OR -o <file>: make output into the given file --param <name> <value> OR -a <name> <value>: pass parameters --partial OR -p: allow partial SLAX input to --slax-to-xslt --slax-output OR -S: emit SLAX-style XML output --trace <file> OR -t <file>: write trace data to a file --verbose OR -v: enable debugging output (slaxLog()) --version OR -V: show version information (and exit) --write-version <version> OR -w <version>: write in version
+        --no-tty: do not fall back to stdin for tty io --output <file> OR -o <file>: make output into the given file --param <name> <value> OR -a <name> <value>: pass parameters --partial OR -p: allow partial SLAX input to --slax-to-xslt --slax-output OR -S: Write the result using SLAX-style XML (braces, etc) --trace <file> OR -t <file>: write trace data to a file --verbose OR -v: enable debugging output (slaxLog()) --version OR -V: show version information (and exit)
+        --want-parens: emit parens for control statements even for V1.3+ --width <num>: Target line length before wrapping (for --format) --write-version <version> OR -w <version>: write in version

   Project libslax home page: https://github.com/Juniper/libslax